Danny’s DNA Discoveries – Gloeophyllales of the PNW

 Neolentinus ponderosus ID - a potentially gigantic mushroom with no partial veil and more crowded gills.
 The caps have been recorded at more than 50cm across and are pale and smoother when young but get darker and scalier in age.
 The stems may be up to 10 cm thick!

-probable Neolentinus lepideus © Steve Trudell, N. ponderosus © Joseph Cohen
+unsequenced Neolentinus lepideus © Steve Trudell, N. ponderosus © Joseph Cohen and Wren Hudgins (2 images)

 Neolentinus kauffmanii CA - a small, pinkish tan species, easily mistaken for Lentinellus micheneri except the gills are closer and the stem is usually at least 5mm thick.